When it comes to rescuing a species or sub-species from extinction, prevention is better than cure.

 IVF in rhinos is incredibly complex and it is unlikely that the methods required for its success will be put in place before the last Northern white rhino dies.
-Fewer than 10 rhino births have resulted from Artificial Insemination in the last 15 years, and only two embryos have been successfully created.
-One grew to two cells, and the other three.
+Fewer than 10 rhino births have resulted from Artificial Insemination in the last 15 years, and only a handful of embryos have been successfully created.
 IVF has never been used successfully in rhino conservation and research has a long way to go until it becomes a proven method.

 Furthermore, each rhino species has a unique physiology.
 For IVF to work successfully, it needs to mimic the uterine environment of the animal.
-As it is highly likely that all surviving Northern white individuals will have died by the time research has progressed to the right point, scientists plan to use a Southern white rhino as a surrogate, which may bring challenges of its own.
+As the last remaining Northern white rhinos are unable to carry a calf due to reproductive issues, scientists plan to use a Southern white rhino as a surrogate, which may bring challenges of its own.

 Save the Rhino has an enormous amount of respect for the hugely talented scientists working on this project from San Diego Zoo and Leibniz Institute for Zoo and Wildlife Research in Berlin.
 The project has stimulated debate around the ethics of recreating extinct species, and whether this is the best use of funding available for conservation.
 Whilst it is unlikely that funding for the project has detracted from money available for in situ conservation, it is clear that anti-poaching work in African and Asia is increasingly expensive as the poaching threat has escalated, whilst demand reduction in consumer markets receives a fraction of all spending on wildlife conservation.

-Advanced Reproductive Techniques might not save, or resurrect, Northern white rhinos but, that said, there are other rhino species which are in peril, and technological advancements could help these species in the future, for example the Sumatran or Javan rhino (Dicerorhinus sumatrensis and Rhinoceros sondaicus), both of which number fewer than 100 individuals and the former of which is precipitously declining
+Advanced Reproductive Techniques might not save, or resurrect Northern white rhinos but, that said, there are other rhino species that are in peril, and technological advancements could help these species in the future.
+For example, Sumatran and Javan rhinos (Dicerorhinus sumatrensis and Rhinoceros sondaicus), both number fewer than 100 individuals.

 What lessons can we learn from the sad demise of the Northern white rhino?